pnp/powershell/documentation/Set-PnPUserProfileProperty.md

 ```

 ## DESCRIPTION
 Updates the value of a specific user profile property for a single user profile in the SharePoint Online environment.
-Requires a connection to a SharePoint Tenant Admin site.
+Requires a connection to the SharePoint Tenant Admin site.

 ## EXAMPLES